-Digital Equipment Corporation, highly regarded in the industry for such well-known products as the PDP-11 and VAX minicomputers, has built a strong and loyal following for its 36-bit DECSYSTEM-20 mainframes.
-The three current models, the 2020, 2040, and 2060, combine DEC's timesharing expertise with batch and distributed processing technologies in cost-effective, compact packages.
+Digital Equipment Corporation is highly regarded in the industry for such well-known products as the PDP-11 and VAX minicomputers.
+DEC also has a strong and loyal following for its 36-bit DECSYSTEM-20 mainframes.

+There are three models available, the 2020, 2040, and 2060.
+These systems combine DEC's timesharing expertise with batch and distributed processing technologies in cost-effective, compact packages.
+A recent enhancement to the line allows multiple, independent DECSYSTEM-20s to be connected in loosely coupled multiprocessor/multi-device configurations.

-The three systems are built around two different processors: the KS10 for the 2020, and the K1.10 for the 2040 and 2060.
+The three systems are built around two different processors: the KS10 for the 2020, and the KL10 for the 2040 and 2060.
 All three use the same operating system, TOPS-20, as well as a wide variety of high-level languages.
 TOPS-20 is a virtual memory operating system that will support various operations, such as concurrent multi-language interactive time-sharing and multi-stream batch processing.
 It has an easy-to-learn, easy-to-use command language.
 All three models are sold as packaged systems.